 Thanksgiving and work and whatnot.
 I had a few people tell me this year that they enjoy my instagram because it’s always so interesting with my different trips and things.
 I told them that I totally cheat and only post the stuff that’s interesting.
 In between it’s all rather quiet – working and reading books (which I don’t instagram) and watching movies and hanging out with my family.
 Not much worth talking about but I enjoy it.

 I started taking Barre classes.
 And I kind of love it.
-I’ve done pilates for years and yoga a little, Tracy Anderson’s Method and PiYo and my consistency fluctuates.
+I’ve done pilates for years and yoga a little, Tracy Anderson’s Method and PiYo though my consistency fluctuates.
 But I was incredibly consistent with barre all month and had fun kind of kicking my own ass.
 I think my ideal workout would be a blend of Tracy Anderson’s small muscle work mixed in with barre cardio and larger muscle toning.

 My workouts were interrupted briefly by a trip to Fort Worth and a lot of family time in just a few days.